rdkcentral/rdk-halif-test-device_settings/docs/pages/audiosettings_tests.md

 ### Test Startup Requirement - Language Test

-Playback of stream is required for the L3 testcase
+Playback of stream is required for the L3 testcases.
+[Audio Format Requirements for Playback](#audio-format-requirements-for-playback)

 ### Emulator Requirements - Language Test